 Looking For Ketamine Therapy In Salt Lake City, Utah?
 Here Are Three Things You Need To Know

 Do you live in the Salt Lake City area?
-Have you heard about the potential benefits of ketamine therapy, but not sure if it’s right for you?
+Have you heard about the potential benefits of ketamine, but not sure if it’s right for you?
 Here are the three most common questions we receive at Restorative Health Primary Care in Sandy, Utah.

 With decades of experience providing ketamine therapy in Salt Lake City, our clinicians can help you find out if it is right for you.